asengupta/avishek.net/_posts/2021-04-24-vector-calculus-lagrange-multipliers.md

 ## Optimising the Cost Function
 Let's take a step back and look at what we have done from a big-picture perspective.
 We have a function $$f$$ of $$m+n$$ variables that we'd like to optimise, subject to $$n$$ constraints, expressed as equations. **We took those constraints, and solved the linear system of equations to end up with $$n$$ variables being expressed as a linear combination of $$m$$ linearly independent vectors.**

 These $$m$$ vectors are all that are needed to completely determine the tangent space of the **constraint manifold**.
-They are **vectors in the tangent space** because they are **vectors expressed as linear functions with the weights being the slopes of the constraint equations**.
+They are **vectors in the tangent space** because they are vectors expressed as linear functions with the weights being the slopes of the constraint equations.

 Taking the composite function $$f \circ G$$ allows us to change the problem from a **constrained problem to an unconstrained optimisation problem**, because the **constraints are already expressed between the relationships of the $$U$$ set and $$V$$ sets of variables**.